- Also known as

 Oldman sold a collection of Pacific Islands artefacts, including some acquired by Charles Woodford, to Harry Beasley in 1915, numbered 972 to 982 in the Beasley catalogue; part of this are now in the BM.

-His paper archive was acquired by the Getty Research Institute in California (c.2022).
 Bound photocopies of his chronological series of books of acquisition are in the BM.
 These run from 1894 to 1926, with the main period of activity being between 1902 and 1922.
-They suggest that Oldman did little after 1926, which therefore serves as a terminus ante quem for most of his acquisitions which were made on the London market.
+They show that Oldman acquired very little after 1926, which therefore serves as a terminus ante quem for most of his acquisitions which were almost invariably made on the London market.
+His paper archive was acquired by the Getty Research Institute in California (c.2022).

 - Bibliography